 Etta James also made her Chess debut in 1960, scoring no less than four hits for the imprint that year alone.
 Etta's magnificent work for Argo (and later Cadet and Chess) over the next 16 years uncovered depths of passion and pain barely hinted at on her previous waxings.
 She waxed the torch ballads "At Last" and "Trust In Me" (both major hits in 1961) surrounded by sumptuous strings, rocked the house with a gospel-rooted "Something's Got A Hold On Me" the next year, and set Muscle Shoals ablaze in '67 with her strutting "Tell Mama," sounding equally confident in all three diverse settings.

 In 1962 Chess Records was sued by Peacock records for recording their artists Revered Robert Ballinger and Five Blind Boys of Mississippi.
-They had to hire to lawyers settle it, luckily no personal injury attorneys were involved.

 In addition to James had many female artists during the mid-1960s that Jan

 Bradley ("Mama Didn't Lie"), Sugar Pie De Santo ("Slip-In Mules"),